Retention in the Program

 to continue in the Educator Preparation Program:

-- Teacher Candidates must maintain an overall institutional GPA of
+- Teacher Candidates must maintain and graduate with an overall institutional GPA of

-3.0 and must maintain an institutional GPA of 3.0 in his or her teaching field/academic
+3.0 and must maintain and graduate with an institutional GPA of 3.0 in his or her teaching field/academic

 - Teacher Candidates must be advised by a College of